BemaFisher/Quoridor_Game/README.md

 # portfolio-project

-Write a class named `QuoridorGame` for playing a board game called Quoridor.
+A board game called Quoridor.

-Details about the game, validation rules, implementation, game play and extra credit are below.
+Details about the game, validation rules, implementation, game play are below.

 ## Game

-You can see the rules of the game in this [video](https://www.youtube.com/watch?v=6ISruhN0Hc0) and [Page 9 of this educative-sheet_quoridor-english.pdf](https://en.gigamic.com/files/media/fiche_pedagogique/educative-sheet_quoridor-english.pdf) You can implement the fair play rule for extra credit but you are not required to.
+You can see the rules of the game in this [video](https://www.youtube.com/watch?v=6ISruhN0Hc0) and [Page 9 of this educative-sheet_quoridor-english.pdf](https://en.gigamic.com/files/media/fiche_pedagogique/educative-sheet_quoridor-english.pdf)

-You will be writing a program for a two-player version of the game.
+This a program for a two-player version of the game.
 Each player will have 10 fences.

 The board is formed by 9x9 cells, and the pawn will move on the cells.
 The fence will be placed on the edges of the cells.
 The four sides of the board are treated as fences and no more fence should be placed on top of it.